D3DEnergetic/FIDASIM/README.md

 In other words, prefida is modular.
 This allows users to use device-specific routines to prepare the data as long as it delivers the results to prefida in the specified format.
 This can best be described with an example.

-Say I have a device called ABCD, which stands for "A Beautiful Cylindrical Device".
+Say I have a device called ABCD, which stands for "A Big Cylindrical Device".
 I want FIDASIM to work with it, so in the source directory I make an ABCD directory.

     mkdir ABCD